Why product governance is a hot topic right now.

 What is product governance?

 Product governance refers to the active oversight of ongoing product-led growth strategy, compliance, risk management and protection of product trust.
 Product oversight requires quick access to reliable data, active monitoring and collaboration across the business.

 How can you maximise the benefits?
 How to put an ideal model in place?
 And who should be involved?

 My last article – 5 questions Directors should raise with their Chief Product Officer received a great response and requests for more information.So, we're going to examine the definition of product governance and ideas to ensure compliance so that Boards and Chief Product Officers can deliver two essential needs: the growth of the business and making sure this is done in a robust and compliant manner.

 - What will the future of product governance look like?
 A new trust-centred definition of product governance will enable organisations to improve how they design, distribute and monitor and review their product strategies.

 - In the day-to-day operations, three functions play the important role of ensuring that diversity of thought feeds into the strategic lifecycle process: product management and marketing and also legal and risk teams

-- Using Artificial Intelligence and automated workflows in a software as a service model will reduce the time and cost of implementing a product governance model.
+- Using a digital workspace with automated product lifecycle management and governance to reduce the time and cost of implementing a product governance model.

 Who should be involved in the day-to-day business?